How to Calculate Currency Exchange Rates? Set Rates, 2024

 How Currency Exchange Rates are Calculated

-Currency exchange rates are determined based on factors like inflation, public debt, political stability, current account deficit, and interest rates.
-Besides these, market demand and supply is a major factor that affects the currency exchange rates.
-There exists a direct relationship between demand and supply.
+Currency exchange rates are determined based on factors like inflation, public debt, political stability, current account deficit etc. Besides these factors, market demand and supply is a major factor that affects the currency exchange rates.
 As demand rises, producers increase their supply, affecting the price of any product or service in the economy.
 This means that if Indians want more US Dollars, then the supply-demand relationship will increase the price of the US Dollar at the set price.

 Also Read: If you are coming back to India after your International travel and left with foreign currency, then check this blog on How to Exchange Foreign Currency to Indian Rupee?